 - one student who lives on-campus appointed by the staff/faculty advisor of the Resident Hall Association, and

 - one student who lives off-campus appointed by the staff/faculty advisor of the Student Government Association.

 Please note that only two faculty members are required to attend each meeting.
 Members are appointed to a one year term.
-Meetings are held twice a month during the Fall and Spring semesters.
+Meetings are held once a month during the Fall and Spring semesters.
 No formal minutes are kept for these meetings.
 The appeals coordinator maintains a Citation Appeals Committee Meeting Record (form) of the decisions that the Citation Appeals Committee has made, along with any information that was presented to the appeals committee.
 In order to maintain privacy of the individual, no copies of any information given to the Citation Appeals Committee for review are kept by committee members.
 This information is filed in the appeals coordinators' office in the Parking and Transportation Services building.